aws/mynah-ui/docs/DATAMODEL.md

 }
 ```

-When a dropdown option is selected, the component dispatches a `MynahEventNames.DROP_DOWN_OPTION_CHANGE` event with the selected options.
+When a dropdown option is selected, the component dispatches a `MynahEventNames.DROPDOWN_OPTION_CHANGE` event with the selected options.
 You can handle this event by implementing the [`onDropDownOptionChange`](./PROPERTIES.md#ondropdownoptionchange) callback in your MynahUI constructor properties.

 When a link in the dropdown description is clicked, the component dispatches a `MynahEventNames.DROP_DOWN_LINK_CLICK` event.
 You can handle this event by implementing the [`onDropDownLinkClick`](./PROPERTIES.md#ondropdownlinkclick) callback in your MynahUI constructor properties.